NTNU-IDI/idatt1003-mappe-2024-Alivki/README.md

 ## How to run the tests

+Make sure you have Maven installed.
 To run the test navigate to the idatt1003-mappe-2024-Alivki folder where you cloned the project then "run mvm clean test" to run the test

 ## References